Map the cases, expose the patterns. Shock Tracker.

 Access to full open-source data

-The globe-map now shows shocks at all scales (local to global).
-We will soon insert a filtering function, so users will be able to browse through the events at a selected scale of impact.
+The globe now shows all shocks.
+We are developing a filtering function, so users will be able to easier browse through cases of their specific interests.

 NEXT EVENTS